Top Tips Winter Motorhome Trip to Spain

 However, in our A-Class Carthago, which was 4.2t and a Classe 3, the differences were never that great.
 Even better – if we were able to ask at the toll area for a reduction to a Classe 2, the staff very often obliged.

 Another consideration is the cost filling up with fuel – for example, the cost from Calais to Port Vendres – came to €460 return on this trip.
+However, with the current high fuel charges in France, this could be higher.

 |Tolls – Calais To Port Vendres||Fuel – Calais To Port Vendres|